G-Conard/g-conard.github.io/index.md

 ### MicroDog: A Low-Cost Quadruped Robot

 Starting as an independent study in the spring of my junior year (2020), this project has slowly morphed into my senior thesis titled "Stepping Up: Investigating Dynamic Stability in a Low-Cost Quadruped Robot."
 After noting a lack of inexpensive quadruped platforms that could be used by both researchers and robotics students, Professor Brown and I have developed several iterations of a roughly $150 quadruped robot to meet this need.
-At about 6 inches tall, this platform consists of RC servos, a custom printed circuit board featuring a Raspberry Pi Zero and an ATmega32u4, and several 3D-printed components.
+Standing at about 6 inches tall, this platform consists of twelve RC servos, a custom printed circuit board featuring a Raspberry Pi Zero and an ATmega32u4, and several 3D-printed components.

 On the software side, I focused primarily on developing a simplistic walking gait and implementing active compliance in the legs of MicroDog during my independent study.
 To do this, we designed compressible feet, each fitted with a Hall effect sensor to measure the amount that the foot was compressed.
 The "spring constant" of the foot was experimentally derived, allowing us to determine the force being applied to the bottom of the foot.